jz674/Markov-Documentation/README.md

 [Request Early Access][3], and instructions will follow.

 # Pricing
-[Request Early Access][3], and you will receive exclusive discounts only for Early Adopters
+[Request Early Access][3], and you will receive exclusive discounts only for our Early Adopters

 # Demo
 Markov will initally be a CLI.
 But here is the [UI][4] once we expand to other markets.